We review Bitter Peach, a dark peachy, lightly boozy Eau de Parfum (EDP) from Tom Ford’s Private Blend collection.

 The heart itself is refined; it adds a mature charm and intriguing character to a fragrance that began synthetically and pointedly.
 It must be said that the rum is barely perceptible.
 Were Bitter Peach a cocktail, it would be listed among the beverages with low alcohol content.

-This perfume blossoms, at least in yours truly’s humble opinion, in the drydown.
+This perfume blossoms in the drydown.
 The moment the blend of woody patchouli, leathery vetiver, and resinous benzoin takes the olfactory stage in a synchronized dance, Bitter Peach becomes dark, thrilling, and nectareous.
 And yet, a mouthwatering hint of Pêche de Vigne’s and Sicilian blood orange lurks somewhere in the background.

 Is it worth waiting 15-20 minutes to get to the heart and base notes of Bitter Peach?
 For me, it is.
 And, do not get me wrong, you might even like the opening of this perfume; many wearers do.
 For my nose—which, by all means, is a capricious one—there was a synthetic disposition that kept me from fully indulging in it.

-It is ideal for any occasion, a fragrance for all-year round wear.
+It is ideal for any occasion, a fragrance for all-year-round wear.
 Personally, I find myself more drawn to this scent in the spring and summer months, simply because it is invigorating and fruity.
-The subtle rum notes gives it depth; the combination of sandalwood and patchouli set it apart from the crowd.
+The subtle rum notes give it depth; the combination of sandalwood and patchouli set it apart from the crowd.

-Love it or hate it, one thing is for sure: Bitter Peach isn’t a perfume you buy blind.
+Love it or hate it, one thing is for sure: Bitter Peach isn’t a perfume you should blind-buy.
 To find out if it’s full-bottle worthy to not, you should buy the travel-sized spray or a decently-sized decant.